 Saint’s bones (huesos de santo) are a traditional All Saints dessert from the region of Castilla y León and our spooky Camino recipe.
-Traditionally, the ‘bones’ are marzipan rolls filled with custard cream, although the filling can be adapted to your taste, adding different flavours such as chocolate.
-Please note no saints will be harmed in the making of this dessert.
+Traditionally, the ‘bones’ are marzipan rolls filled with custard cream.
+However, the filling can be adapted to your taste, adding different flavours like chocolate.
+Don’t worry, no saints will be harmed in the making of this dessert!

 For the marzipan: